davidekunno93/Routewise-FrontEnd/README.md

 *daySelection scrollable
 *My Trips, My Interests, My Account
-*suggested places > load from places api > filter categories from categories state, make horizontally scrollable
+*suggested places > load from places api > filter categories from categories state, make horizontally scrollable *figure out pseudo-class that causes input fields to change color when dropdown suggestion list of old items pop up **show route button on each day
+*light bulb on the day that the added location is closest to *add place via itinerary add place btn inside flowbox

 REMEMBER TO...
 Take out unnecessary routes